talhatahir/thetalhatahir/data/blog/git-on-steroids.md

 date: '2023-05-29'
 tags: ['git', 'programming', 'tech']
 draft: false
-summary: 'Super power your git competency by using git alias for your daily git commands which can help you do more by typing less.
+summary: 'Superpower your git competency by using git alias for your daily git commands which can help you do more by typing less.
 Increase productivity!'
 images: ['/static/images/git.jpg']
 ---

 ![Hello Git!](/static/images/git.jpg)

 Version control is one of the basic arsenal found in the toolset of a programmer.
 Git is one of the most _popular_ version control systems.
-GitHub being the hub of all repositories including Google, Apple, Facebook.
+GitHub being the hub of all repositories including Google, Apple, and Facebook.

-Its an essential skill which every programmer has to learn, but one should go a step ahead, Why not exceed in writing these daily commands?
+It's an essential skill that every programmer has to learn, but one should go a step ahead, Why not exceed in writing these daily commands?

-Be honest, how many times a day you have to do this?
+Be honest, how many times a day do you have to do this?

 ```bash
 npm run lint --fix